-LOY-001 and LOY-003 are intended for dogs age 7 and older and weighing 40 lb or more and target the overexpression of IGF-1, a hormone that we believe is associated with large dogs' shorter lifespan relative to small dogs.
+LOY-001 is intended for dogs age 7 and older and weighing 40 lb or more, while LOY-003 is intended for dogs age 5 and older and weighing at least 60 lb.
+Both target the overexpression of IGF-1, a hormone that we believe is associated with large dogs' shorter lifespan relative to small dogs.

-healthy lifespan.

-Target population

-Dogs age 10 or older and weighing at least 14 lb

-Dogs age 7 or older and weighing at least 40 lb
+Target population LOY-002: Dogs age 10 or older and weighing at least 14 lb LOY-001: Dogs age 7 or older and weighing at least 40 lb LOY-003: Dogs age 5 or older and weighing at least 60 lb Dosage LOY-002: Prescription flavored daily pill LOY-001: Prescription injection LOY-003: Prescription flavored daily pill Proiected approval 2026 2027

-Dosage

-Prescription flavored daily pill

-LOY-001: Prescription injection LOY-003: Prescription flavored daily pill

-Projected approval

-Lifespan extension for dogs age 10 or older and weighing at least 14 lb
+Lifespan extension for senior dogs